www-e-ventures/coscradmirror/README.md

 ### Requirements

-You'll need Node 14 and .
+You'll need Node v14.17.6.
 It is recommended that you install node using [nvm](https://github.com/nvm-sh/nvm)).

 You'll also need an instance of [ArangoDB](https://www.arangodb.com/).